-As we all know, moving and living in a new country may be challenging at time.
+As we all know, moving and living in a new country may be a challenging time.

 And one of those challenges is often loneliness.
 Of course, living in Korea is no exception to this!
 One of the best ways to make sure you have a great time in Korea is to meet Korean friends.
 Having a good group of friends in Korea will also make your life here much more comfortable and enjoyable.